 Community Legal Partnership for Health Clinic – 7750

-Students in this clinic will provide legal services at the Phillips Neighborhood Clinic, the Community University Health Care Clinic and Hope Lodge to help identify and resolve legal issues affecting patients care and wellbeing.
+Students in this clinic will provide legal services at the Phillips Neighborhood Clinic, the Community University Health Care Clinic and Hope Lodge to help identify and resolve legal issues affecting patients’ care and wellbeing.
 Students will develop skills that can be used in any number of practice settings, including interviewing and counseling, case management, problem-solving, persuasive fact analysis, legal drafting, negotiation, effective oral communication, and interdisciplinary collaboration.
+Students will also be introduced to the legislative or rule-making process that can address patient health on a systems-wide level.
+In the second semester, students will be able to choose a focus on client work or legislative efforts.

-Guest speakers from the legal profession will offer expertise in various areas of the law students may encounter and community leaders will provide important knowledge of the citizens of the Phillips neighborhood and the legal needs of cancer patients.
+Guest speakers from the legal profession will offer expertise in various areas of the law.
+Community leaders will provide important knowledge of the citizens of the Phillips neighborhood and the legal needs of cancer patients.
 Designated classes will be devoted to “case consultation” to solve client issues and learn from one another’s perspectives and experiences.

 Through participation in this course, students will be given the opportunity to change clients’ lives by helping them assert their rights and obtain necessary benefits and services.
 Students will learn about legal issues that affect people with health issues, the complex intersection of law and health, the medical-legal partnership (MLP) model of legal services delivery, and client-centered and holistic approaches to the lawyer-client relationship.
 Students will learn their own style of lawyering and ways to improve time management, client management, and communication and advocacy skills.